koding/koding/go/src/koding/kontrol/proxy/README.md

 http POST "localhost:8000/proxies/kontrol.local-2000" key=2 host=localhost:8002
 ```

-Then fujin will automatically use the information with keys `2`.
+Then proxy will automatically use the information with keys `2`.
 The old routes
 are still available.